 Trails connect people to neighborhoods, schools, businesses, and other places of interest.
 Trails foster community and can help bridge divides.

 Trails can help improve air and water quality by providing enjoyable options for non-motorized transportation that reduce air pollution while helping manage soil erosion caused by road runoff.

 THE GREGORY COMPANY

 THE IVY PLACE

-Join in the public support for a greenway in Lancaster!
-We're a 100% volunteer-led non-profit organization.
+We're a 100% volunteer-led organization with unprecedented private/public collaboration.
 Every dollar goes towards the construction of the Greenway.
 Donations are tax-deductible as allowed.
 Donate online or mail checks to: Lindsay Pettus Greenway, PO Box 1776, Lancaster SC, 29721.